Explore This Program

 Years: 2021 – 2023

 As part of the Mass General Brigham United Against Racism (UAR) initiative, primary care launched a practice-level equity dashboard that displays ambulatory quality outcome metrics stratified by race and language.
 Five practices were assigned to the UAR initiative, and 10 practices are serving as controls.
 All practices have equity huddles led by population health coordinators, but the five UAR practices also have community health workers who can outreach to patients to provide additional hypertension support.
 We used a stepped-wedge design to randomize the timing of when physicians and their patients would receive the intervention.
 This approach was chosen so that the resources would be distributed equitably.
-Data collection will be completed in April 2023.
+Data collection was completed in September 2023 and the manuscript was published.
+A second manuscript is under development.

 Virtual Group Visits